-Remuneration Item Executive Directors Non-Executive Directors (Other than Independent Directors) Independent Directors (a) Fixed Remuneration (b) Variable Remuneration (c) Per Diem Allowance (d) Bonuses (e) Stock options and / or other financial instruments Others (Specify) million. wance paid to Directors in 2 ions or other financial instru
+Remuneration Item Executive Directors Non-Executive Directors (other than Independent Directors) Independent Directors (a) Fixed Remuneration There are no fixed remuner ation given to Directors. (b) Variable Remuneration There are no variable remuneration given to Directors. (c) Per Diem Allowance The total per diem allowance paid to Directors in 2015 amounted to P4.99 million. (d) Bonuses There are no bonuses given to Directors. (e) Stock options and / or other financial instruments er There are no stock options and/or other financial instruments given to Directors. ts given to Directors. (f)Others (Specify) n/a Total Php 4.99 million

-Other Benefits Executive Directors Non-Executive Directors (other than Independent Directors) Independent Directors (a) Advances (b) Credit granted (c) Pension plans, Contributions There are no advances, credit and car plan granted to directors. (d) Pension plans, Obligations incurred There are no life insura nce and hospitalization plan for the independent (e) Life Insurance premium directors.
-The directors (except independent directo ors) are covered with (f) Hospitalization plan life insurance and are in cluded in the retirement cont ribution given for the (g) Car plan Company's eligible emp loyees as a whole. (h) Others (Specify) Total
+Other Benefits Executive Directors Non-Executive Directors (other than Independent Directors) Independent Directors (a) Advances There are no advances grar ited to Directors. (b) Credit granted There is no credit granted to o Directors. (c) Pension plans, Contributions There are no pension plans for and contributions made for D irectors. (d) Pension plans, Obligations incurred There are no pension plans and obligations incurred for Directors. (e) Life Insurance premium (f) Hospitalization plan There are no life insurance and hospitalization plan for the Independent Directors.
+The Directors (except Independent Directors) are covered with life insurance and are included in the retirement contribution given for the Company's eligible employees as a whole. (g) Car plan There is no car plan granted to Directors. (h) Others (Specify) n/a Total n/a